-On the date of issuance, a deposit will be made to the Reserve Fund in an amount equal to approximately \$1,294,713 which is approximately 0.25% of the aggregate principal balance of the FFELP loans expected to be acquired by the Issuer by the expiration of the Acquisition Period.
-On each quarterly distribution date or monthly payment date, to the extent that money in the Collection Fund is not sufficient to pay amounts owed to the Department of Education and the guaranty agencies, to pay amounts payable under any applicable joint sharing agreement or otherwise remove amounts deposited in the trust estate which represent amounts that are allocable to student loans that are not financed student loans, or to pay certain of the Issuer's operating expenses, including administration fees and expenses, servicing fees and expenses, trustee fees and expenses and the interest then due on the notes, the amount of the deficiency will be transferred from the Reserve Fund to the Collection Fund, to the extent moneys are not available to be transferred to the Collection Fund from the Capitalized Interest Fund or the Acquisition Fund.
-Money withdrawn from the Reserve Fund will be restored through transfers from the Collection Fund as available.
+On the date of issuance, a deposit will be made to the Reserve Fund in an amount equal to approximately \$653,232 which is approximately 0.25% of the aggregate principal balance of the FFELP loans (including accrued interest that is expected to be capitalized) expected to be acquired by the Issuer by the expiration of the Acquisition Period.
+On each monthly distribution date, to the extent that money in the Collection Fund is not sufficient to pay amounts owed to the Department of Education and the guaranty agencies, to pay amounts payable under any applicable joint sharing agreement or otherwise remove amounts deposited in the trust estate which represent amounts that are allocable to student loans that are not financed student loans, or to pay certain of the Issuer's operating expenses, including senior administration fees, servicing fees, trustee fees and the interest then due on the notes, the amount of the deficiency will be transferred from the Reserve Fund to the Collection Fund, to the extent moneys are not available to be transferred to the Collection Fund from the Capitalized Interest Fund or the Acquisition Fund.
+Money withdrawn from the Reserve Fund will be restored through transfers from the Collection

+Fund as available.
 The Reserve Fund is subject to a specified Reserve Fund balance equal to the greater of (a) 0.25% of the Pool Balance as of the close of business on the last day of the related collection period; and (b) 0.15% of the Initial Pool Balance.
 The Reserve Fund is intended to enhance the likelihood of timely distributions of interest to the noteholders and to decrease the likelihood that the noteholders will experience losses.
 In some circumstances, however, the Reserve Fund could be reduced to zero.
 Amounts on deposit in the Reserve Fund in excess of the specified Reserve Fund balance will be transferred to the Collection Fund and will be applied as described under "-The Collection Fund; Flow of Funds."
-Other than such excess amounts, principal payments due on the notes will be made from the Reserve Fund only (a) on the final maturity date for the notes or (b) on any quarterly distribution date when the market value of securities and cash in the Reserve Fund is sufficient to pay the remaining principal amount of and interest accrued on the notes.
+Other than such excess amounts, principal payments due on the notes will be made from the Reserve Fund only (a) on the final maturity date for the notes or (b) on any monthly distribution date (after giving effect to all payments of principal made from the Collection Fund on such monthly distribution date) when the market value of securities and cash in the Reserve Fund is sufficient to pay the remaining principal amount of and interest accrued on the notes.